 37.)
 The Christ of Christmas by Calvin Miller

 38.)
 Four Simple Steps to Happy, Healthy Holidays by Dave Kwiecinski (A short ebook filled with practical tips and encouragement that you can use any time of year.
-You can get it for $1.00 right now on his website, davefitness.com!)
+You can check Dave out at his website, davefitness.com!)

 This is one resolution I am planning to carry over to this year.
 Maybe I’ll make it this time.
 Maybe I won’t.
 But I’m sure I’ll spend some blissful hours curled up in my big purple chair, visiting exciting places with imaginary friends.
 I know I’ll obsess over some new nugget of knowledge until I’m satisfied I’ve learned all I desire to know about it.
 So whether I actually succeed or not, my life will be enriched.
 And isn’t that what resolutions should be about?